provided-as-is/events/README.md

-# Provided As Is ⚖️
+# PROVIDED AS IS ⚖️

 - [Twitter](https://twitter.com/ProvidedAsIs)
 - Eventbrite